rggibson/Authtopus/README.md

   } );
 ```

-On the server side, new endpoints can retrieve the authentication user as follows:
+On the server side, new endpoints can retrieve the authenticated user as follows:

 ```python
 from endpoints import UnauthorizedException